 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
-Rancho Cucamonga, CA CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -
+To serve clients in Rancho Cucamonga, CA, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)